realwarrenlee/realwarrenlee.com/README.md

 A React TypeScript personal website built with Vite and Tailwind CSS.

-inspired by the gradients from apple intelligence and google gemini by apple liquid glass
+Featuring gradient designs inspired by Apple Intelligence and Google Gemini aesthetics and button inspired by Apple Liquid Glass.